tisonspieces/www-site/blog/a-recap-of-apache-opendal-becoming-tlp.md

 :::

-When discussing these issues, I have actively pushed for and resolved a series of missing documentation, facilitating the generation and summarization of best practices.
-I have also contemplated how we can effectively disseminate these policies, principles, and culture to a wider audience, enabling them to take on the responsibility of spreading them proactively.
-I believe that after 25 years, ASF should consider and improve upon these issues in the face of new open-source community dynamics and software development methodologies.
-In fact, this path is also a significant avenue for individuals who engage with Apache community concepts and methodologies through participation in ASF projects to grow into foundation members.
+While discussing these issues, I have been pushing for and actively fixing a series of missing documentation, promoting the generation and consolidation of best practices, and considering how we can spread these policies, principles, and culture to more people, enabling them to take on the responsibility of propagating and disseminating them proactively.
+I believe that after 25 years, ASF should consider and improve upon these issues in the face of new open-source community situations and software development methods.
+In fact, this is also a path for people, who engage with ASF projects and learn The Apache Way, to grow into foundation members.

 ## References